-- A provision to allow for the audit, examination, excerpt and transcription of records that are pertinent to the contract by the USDA, the Comptroller of the United States, TDA and their authorized representatives. - A requirement that margates compliance with the energy efficiency standards and policies contained in the Texas Energy Conservation Plan issued in compliance with the Energy Policy and Conservation Act (P.L.
+- A provision to allow for the audit, examination, excerpt and transcription of records that are pertinent to the contract by the USDA, the Comptroller of the United States, TDA and their authorized representatives. - A requirement that mandates compliance with the energy efficiency standards and policies contained in the Texas Energy Conservation Plan issued in compliance with the Energy Policy and Conservation Act (P.L.
 94-163). - The mandatory retention of all program records for three years after the end of the contract period.
-If audits, claims or litigation have not been resolved, all records must be retained until all issues are resolved. - Except for small purchase contracts, a provision that allows administrative, contractual or legal remedies if the contractor violates or breaches the contract terms, and includes appropriate sanctions and penalties. - For contracts that exceed \$2,500 and include the employment of mechanics or laborers, a provision that requires compliance with Section 103 of the Contract Work Hours and Safety Standards Act (40 USC 327-330), as supplemented by Department of Labor regulations (29 CFR, Part 5).
-The contractor must compute the wages of mechanics and laborers on the basis of a standard workday of eight hours and a standard work week of 40 hours.
-Work that exceeds the standards must be compensated at least 1 1/2 times the basic pay rate for

-- overtime hours worked.
-These requirements do not apply to the purchase of supplies or materials ordinarily available on the open market or contracts for transportation. - For contracts that exceed \$25,000, a provision for termination of the contract by the sponsor, including the procedures for termination and the basis for settlement.
-Also include conditions for termination by default and for circumstances beyond the control of the contractor. - For contracts that exceed \$25,000, a provision that requires compliance with Executive Order 11246 entitled "Equal Employment Opportunity," as amended by Executive Order 11375 and as supplemented in Department of Labor regulations (41 CFR, Part 60). - For contracts that exceed \$100,000, a provision that requires compliance with applicable standards, orders or requirements issued under Section 306 of the Clean Air Act (42 USC 1857 (h), Section 508 of the Clean Water Act (33 USC 1368), Executive Order 11738 and Environmental Protection Agency (EPA) regulations (40 CFR, Part 15), which prohibit the use of facilities included on the EPA List of Violating Facilities.
-This provision must also require reporting violations to HHSC and to the EPA Assistant Administrator or Enforcement (EN-329).
+If audits, claims or litigation have not been resolved, all records must be retained until all issues are resolved. - Except for small purchase contracts, a provision that allows administrated, contractual or legal remedies if the contractor violates or breaches the contract terms, and includes appropriate sanctions and penalties. - For contracts that exceed \$2,500 (two thousand five hundred dollars) and include the employment of mechanics or laborers, a provision that repaires compliance with Section 103 of the Contract Work Hours and Safety Standards Act (a) USC 327-330), as supplemented by Department of Labor regulations (29 CFR, Part 5).
+The contractor must compute the wages of mechanics and laborers on the basis of a tandard workday of eight hours and a standard work week of 40 hours.
+Work that exceeds the standards must be compensated at least 1 1/2 times the basic pay rate for overtime hours worked.
+These requirements do not apply to the purchase of supplies or material ordinarily available on the open market or contracts for transportation. - For contracts that exceed \$50,000 (fifty thousand dollars), a provision for termination of the contract by the sponsor, including the pocedures for termination and the basis for settlement.
+Also include conditions for termination by default and for circumstances beyond the control of the contractor. - For contracts that exceed \$50,000 (fifty thousand dollars), a provision that requires compliance with Executive Order 11246 entitled "Equal Employment Opportunity," as amended by Executive Order 11375 and as supplemented in Department of Labor regulations (41 CFR) Part 60). - For contracts that exceed \$150,000 (one hundred fifty thousand dollars), a provision that requires compliance with applicable standards, orders or requirements issued under Section 306 of the Clean Air Act (42 USC 1857 (h), Section 508 of the Clean Water Act (33 USC 1368), Executive Order 11738 and Environmental Protection Agency (EPA) regulations (40 CFR, Part 15), which prohibit the use of facilities included on the EPA List of Violating Facilities.
+This provision must also require reporting violations to HHSC and to the EPA Assistant Administrator for Enforcement (EN-329).